-We thank our sponsors Saudi Aramco and the King Fahd University of Petroleum and Minerals for their support of this fellowship.
+We thank our sponsors King Abdulaziz City for Science and Technology (KACST), Saudi Aramco and King Fahd University of Petroleum and Minerals for their support of this fellowship.

 Saudi Aramco is the state-owned oil company of the Kingdom of Saudi Arabia and a fully integrated, global petroleum and chemicals enterprise.